Gayware64/LTAcore/README.md

 Performance-oriented – optimized for efficiency without compromising flexibility

-LTAcore 0.7 is also the base of all the Nyrion operating systems!
+LTAcore 0.7 is also the base of most the Nyrion software!

 LTAcore is the most stable and feature rich software kernel that you are ever gonna see